Roofing marketing companies have gotten better than ever.

 The being said – I will explain a few options, and if you’d like to know more about the specific companies… MESSAGE ME ON FACEBOOK and I will tell you their names and give you personal referrals.

-1. A Company that teaches you SEO for your roofing company.
+1. A Company that teaches your roofing company.

-This company also offers roofing SEO done for you, and is for some reason kind of antagonistic on social media towards us even though we’ve sent them several referrals.
-I don’t really care – I will continue to refer this company business as long as they are teaching SEO decently.
+This company also offers done-for-you and is, for some reason, kind of antagonistic on social media towards us even though we’ve sent them several referrals.
+I don’t care – I will continue to refer this company business as long as they are teaching decently.

 2. A company that sells cheaper roofing websites.

-This particular company seemingly took a lot of what we were doing on our websites (at least the homepage) and now has several things about their websites that I like that are different than our sites.
-Even though there sites were a little derivative of our websites, I’ve sent them some referrals – time will likely have them increasing their prices as making the inner pages not feel generic and the SEO pieces are really important as well.
+This particular company seemingly took a lot of what we were doing on our websites (at least the homepage) and now has several things about their websites that I like that are different from ours.
+Even though their sites were a little derivative of our websites, I’ve sent them some referrals – time will likely have them increasing their prices to make the inner pages not feel generic and adding other marketing offerings.

-But it’s good to have cheap options when you’re just starting out!
+But it’s good to have cheap options when starting out!

 5 Biggest Mistakes When Choosing a Roofing Marketing Agency